Deal Summary: 60-month CD, 2.26% APY, $500 minimum deposit

-Pennsylvania-based Washington Savings Bank started the month off by raising the rates on its 48-month CD (2.05% APY) and 60-month CD (2.20% APY).
-The minimum deposit for either CD is $500, with no balance cap.
+Pennsylvania-based Washington Savings Bank ended the week by raising the rate on its 60-month CD (2.26% APY) by 21 basis points.
+The minimum deposit is $500, with no stated balance cap.

 Headquartered in Philadelphia, Washington Savings Bank’s market area is primarily the metropolitan Philadelphia area, but also includes nearby New Jersey communities.

-Opening a CD (or any other type of account) with Washington Savings Bank requires a visit to any of five Pennsylvania branches, all located in Philadelphia.
+Opening a CD (or any other type of account) with Washington Savings Bank requires a visit to any of four Pennsylvania branches, all located in Philadelphia.

 Currently, Washington Savings Bank’s online banking platform is limited to account management, bill payment services, and mortgage loan applications.

-Washington Savings Bank (FDIC Certificate # 29281) has an overall health grade of "B" at DepositAccounts.com, with a Texas ratio of 6.52% (excellent) based on September 30, 2015 data.
-Washington Savings Bank has an average capitalization level of 9.09%, a result of holding $156.38 Million in assets with $14.23 Million in equity.
-Please refer to our financial overview of Washington Savings Bank for more details.
+Washington Savings Bank has an overall health grade of "B" at DepositAccounts.com, with a Texas ratio of 4.78% (excellent) based on December 31, 2016 data.
+Washington Savings Bank has an average capitalization level of 9.13%, a result of holding $156.02 million in assets with $14.43 million in equity.
+Please refer to our financial overview of Washington Savings Bank (FDIC Certificate # 29281) for more details.

-I can’t imagine a more "All-American" name for a bank than Washington Savings Bank, so I was a bit surprised to discover that the Bank was originally established as the Kazimierz Wielki Savings and Loan Association in 1903.
-(For those of you whose world history is a bit rusty, Kazimierz Wielki (Casimir III the Great) was the King of Poland from 1333 to 1370.)
+I can’t imagine a more "All-American" name for a bank than Washington Savings Bank, so I was a bit surprised to discover that the Bank was originally established in 1903 as the Kazimierz Wielki Savings and Loan Association.
+For those of you whose world history is a bit rusty, Kazimierz Wielki (Casimir III the Great) was the King of Poland from 1333 to 1370.
 The Savings and Loan Association was formed to serve the large Polish immigrant population of Philadelphia.
 While the name has changed, the Bank still sees itself as a community bank and has been a member of the Independent Community of Bankers for more than 25 years.

-When compared to the 343 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Pennsylvania residents, Washington Savings Bank’s 60-month CD currently ranks sixth.
+When compared to the 313 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available within the market area, Washington Savings Bank’s 60-month CD currently ranks in the top seven.